 When prompted enter your credentials for that respective account.
 Please note that because all ESP’s work a little differently you may occasionally be prompted for different information.
 In the example above you can see that a Constant Contact account has been linked.

-Once your account is linked, you will be able to select the account and list you want your contacts send to through your automate tab within your campaign:
+Once your account is linked, you will be able to select the account and list you want your contacts send to through your automation tab within your campaign:

 You've done it!
 Now you've gone through the entire campaign creation process - so it's time to publish: